-If you do not get a command prompt to enter the linux dd boot option, press Esc.
-For more information, refer to the Distro specific installation process
+If you do not get a command prompt to enter the linux ddboot option, press Esc.
+For more information, refer to the Distro-specific installation process.

-- 3. Press Enter to continue the install. - 4.
+- 3. Press Enter to continue the installation. - 4.
 When prompted, insert the driver diskette.